joakim-brannstrom/dextool/plugin/mutate/README.md

 ### Features

 * Support for conventional mutation operators: AOR, ROR, DCC, DCR, LCR, COR.
-* Continue mutation testing from where it was interrupted.
+* Continue from where a testing session was interrupted.
-* Run multiple mutation testing instances in parallel.
+* Run multiple instances in parallel.
 * Type aware ROR to reduce the number of equivalent mutants.
-* Reuse a previous mutation run when a subset of the SUT changes by only testing those changes (files for now).
+* Reuse previous results when a subset of the SUT changes by only testing those changes (files for now).
 * Multiple report formats.
-* SQLite database used as an intermediary storage which enables others to modify it if needed.
+* SQLite database as an intermediary storage, enabling users to modify it if needed.
 * Rerun e.g. the mutations that previously survived when new tests are added to the test suite.
 * Automatic handling of infinite loops (timeout).
-* Handles unstable infrastructure which reduces the wrongly classified timeout OR unstable test suites which have a variable execution time.
 * Works with all C++ versions.
 * Works with C++ templates.
 * Simple workflow.